TooTallNate/node-get-uri/README.md

 Any other options passed in to the `options` object will be passed through to the low-level connection creation functions (`http.get()`, `ftp.connect()`, etc).

+Invokes the given `callback` function with a `stream.Readable` instance to read the resource at the given `uri`.

 License
 -------